-- 1. Write a well-developed paragraph with a topic sentence, supporting ideas, and a concluding sentence at a low-intermediate level. - 2.
-Create, format, type, save, and revise a Word document on a computer for academic assignments and personal needs.
+- Write a well-developed paragraph with a topic sentence, supporting ideas, and a concluding sentence at a low-intermediate level. - Create, format, type, save, and revise a Word document on a computer for academic assignments and personal needs.

+REQUIRED CO URSES UNITS

+ESL 543 Low Intermediate Grammar 0

+ESL 545 Integrated ESL Skills, Level 4 0

+THE FOLLOWING:

-REQUIRED CO ESL 543 ESL 545 URSES Low Intermediate Grammar Integrated ESL Skills, Level 4 PLUS ONE OF ESL 539 ECE THE FOLLOWING: English Skills for Parents and Child Care Providers 0 ESL 539 MAT ESL 549 COM The Language of Arithmetic for ESL Students TOTAL UNITS REQUIRED FOR CERTIFICATE
+ESL 539 ECE English Skills for Parents and Child Care Providers 0

+ESL 539 MAT The Language of Arithmetic for ESL Students 0

+ESL 549 COM Computer Skills for ESL Students 0